Food poisoning compensation experts.

 Burns from hot items

-What type injury can I claim for in a food or drink illness and injury claim?
+What type of injury can I claim for in a food or drink related illness and injury claim?

-Depending on the nature of the negligent act, injuries arising from food and drink claims can vary greatly but below are some of the most common injuries MG Legal help clients claim for are:
+Depending on the nature of the negligent act, injuries and illness arising from food and drink claims can vary greatly- from food poisoning from out of date food, to damage to teeth due to metal objects such as screws in a sandwich.
+Below are some of the most common injuries MG Legal's solicitors that specialise in personal injury claims, have helped clients claim compensation for:

 Secondary reactions or injuries, such as skin reactions or oesophageal tears;